ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>Scattered showers and thunderstorms.
-Mostly sunny.
+Sunny.
 High near 80, with temperatures falling to around 78 in the afternoon.
+Southwest
-         Southwest wind around 13 mph, with gusts as high as 22 mph.
+         wind around 13 mph, with gusts as high as 21 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">